-We first developed and applied the SAS approach to the highly abundant serine and cysteine proteases for which there are a large number of important human and pathogen disease targets.
-The Ellman group has used the approach to develop highly potent and selective inhibitors of cathepsin S, which is implicated in autoimmune disorders and cancer.
-Indeed, due to the potency and selectivity of inhibitor 1 (Figure 1A), it served as the starting point for further drug development by Boehringer Ingelheim, and in collaboration with Matt Bogyo at Stanford, provided the key binding motif for near-infrared activity-based-probes for imaging cathepsin S activity in vivo.
+Due to the rapidity and reliability by which substrate cleavage efficiency can be obtained, the Ellman lab developed a substrate-based fragment identification and optimization approach for small molecule enzyme inhibitor discovery.
+We first developed the approach as a platform for protease inhibitor discovery and applied it to the identification of potent and selective inhibitors to a number of therapeutically relevant proteases.
+For example, the Ellman group used the approach to develop highly potent and selective inhibitors of cathepsin S such as 1 (Figure 1A), which is implicated in autoimmune disorders and cancer.
+Indeed, due to the potency and selectivity of inhibitor 1, it served as the starting point for further drug development by Boehringer Ingelheim, and in collaboration with Matt Bogyo at Stanford, provided the key binding motif for near-infrared activity-based-probes for imaging cathepsin S activity in vivo.
 Potent, selective and orally available inhibitors such as 2 have also been developed against cruzain (Figure 1B), which is an essential protease of Trypanosoma cruzi and is the causative agent of Chagas’ disease.
-The McKerrow lab at UCSF has found that inhibitor 2 eliminated all symptoms of disease in infected mice and produced a parasitological cure in a significant percentage of the animals.
-Other targets for which potent small molecule inhibitors have been identified by the SAS method include inhibitors of the malaria proteases DPAP1 and DPAP3 and of the caspases.
+The McKerrow lab at UCSF determined that inhibitor 2 eliminated all symptoms of disease in infected mice and produced a parasitological cure in a significant percentage of the animals.
+We have also developed the substrate-based fragment approach for the discovery of small molecule inhibitors to other enzyme classes, including protein tyrosine phosphatases and protein arginine deiminases.

 Figure 1.
 Potent and selective protease inhibitors identified by substrate-based fragment identification and optimization